Request Assessment

 This is also the lifecycle stage where the responsibility for a lead’s progression is transferred from marketing to sales.
 The marketing-to-sales handoff occurs and marketing’s role switches from guiding the prospect experience to enabling sales to do so.

 However, just because a lead is transferred to sales doesn’t mean they’ve stopped engaging with marketing content.
-Make sure that the content you’re serving to them at this point forward is related to the offering they’re considering purchasing.
+Ensure that the content you’re serving them at this point forward relates to the offering they’re considering purchasing.

 Opportunity

-An opportunity occurs when there is agreement from both sales and a prospect that the company’s offering is a viable solution for the prospect’s challenge.
+An opportunity occurs when there is agreement from both sales and the prospect that the company’s offering is a viable solution for the prospect’s challenge.

 Sales will be conducting hyper-personalized outreach with prospects and marketing needs to enable sales with proof that your company’s offering can do everything you’ve said it could up until this point.
 Case studies and testimonials are particularly useful here because they enable prospects to hear someone outside your company verify how great you are.